ZhgChg.Li

 What?

-• If a Connection is in use and its state is not Connected: change its state to Reconnecting and attempt to reconnect.
+• If the Connection is in use and the state is not Connected: change the state to Reconnecting and attempt to reconnect

-• If a Connection is not in use and its state is Connected: change its state to Disconnected.
+• If the Connection is no longer in use and its state is Connected: change the state to Disconnected

 Why?

-• The three operations have a hierarchical relationship and are mutually exclusive (i.e., disconnected can lead to either released or reconnecting).
+• Three operations have a hierarchical relationship and are mutually exclusive (disconnected -> released or reconnecting)

-• Without encapsulation, the three checks and operations would have to be written directly in the method (making it difficult to test the logic).
+• Without encapsulation, the three checks and operations can only be written directly within the method (making it difficult to test the logic).

 ... connection.disconnected()